 About us

 The Narwhals Golfing Society is a scratch foursomes society with a strong connection to North Wales golf.
-Formed to further the game in the region, the Society was organised in 1935 and formally founded at Prestatyn in 1936.
+Originally formed to further the game in the region, the Society was established in 1935 with a friendly match against The Hittites at Prestatyn Golf Club and followed this up with a full set of fixtures the following year.

 This page brings together documents, photographs and stories from across the Narwhals’ history.